usgs-bis/nbmdocs/docs/_build/html/_sources/baps.rst.txt

 Organization and Navigation
 ---------------------------

-For now, we are usgs-bis GitHub organization with repos flagged to the topic, "`analysis-package <https://github.com/search?q=topic%3Aanalysis-package+org%3Ausgs-bis&type=Repositories>`_", as the way in which Analysis Packages make their official online debut.
+For now, we are usgs-bis GitHub organization with repos flagged to the topic, "`analysis-package <https://github.com/search?utf8=%E2%9C%93&q=topic%3Aanalysis-package+org%3Ausgs-bis+fork%3Atrue&type=Repositories>`_", as the way in which Analysis Packages make their official online debut.
 We are using the GitHub API to pull information on the repos in this category to evaluate capability maturity of the packages and drive different types of representations (e.g., through the National Biogeographic Map).
+Eventually, we will have a more sophisticated method of querying for specific analysis packages appropriate for a given version of the National Biogeographic Map or other applications, but for now we are also including a topic that flags those BAPs with a `presence in the NBM <https://github.com/search?utf8=%E2%9C%93&q=topic%3Aanalysis-package+topic%3Anbm+org%3Ausgs-bis+fork%3Atrue&type=Repositories>`_.

 Issues and Labels
 -----------------